Resplendent-Keklak/slf-invasion-modeling/README.md

 ## Navigating This Repository
 The original __slf-invasion-modeling__ repository is structured differently from the standard research directory because it is not self-hosted:
 - `DataModified`: data that was processed in a script, exported as some Python-compatible file format, and then stored here
-- `DataRaw`: files and subfolders of raw data collected from free, public and/or open sources that were modified, send to the DataModified folder, and used in model and data visualization creation; data dictionaries for some raw data are included
+- `DataRaw`: files and subfolders of raw data collected from free, public and/or open sources that were modified, send to the DataModified folder, and used in model and data visualization creation; data dictionaries for some raw data are included but are not guaranteed for all datasets.
+Files that were solely modified to be split apart so they can be hosted on GitHub have been added here instead of `DataModified` to allow for both folders to have at least one copy of all the required data and to preserve transparency (help other people track) the sources of data.
     - `Climate`: local climatological data provided by the National Oceanic and Atmospheric Administration for certain parts of the United States historically from the beginning of 2014 (2014-01-01) to the end of 2024 (2024-12-31)
     - `Geometry`: map boundary, area, and locational data provided by a variety of sources
     - `Hosts`: observations and abundance data for plants evidenced to be hosts of the spotted lanternfly, with observations limited to between 2014 and 2024 that come from iNatualist and the USDA